tomeucapo/tesla/README.md

 being flexible also be integrated with other hardware solutions for the electric measurements, and thus provide a comprehensive and open solution.

-## Data adquisition device drivers supported
+## Supported data adquisition device drivers

 * Circutor CVMk
 * Schneider-Electric PM-710, 500